Finite groups and arc-transitive maps of square-free Euler characteristic: Proof of Theorem

-Now we are ready to prove Theorem~\ref{thm:arctransmap-gps}.
+Now, we are ready to prove Theorem~\ref{thm:arctransmap-gps}.

-{\bf Proof of Theorem~\ref{thm:arctransmap-gps}:}
+{\bf Proof of Theorem~\ref{thm:arctransmap-gps}\,:}

 Let $\calM$ be a map with square-free Euler characteristic, and let $G\le\Aut\calM$ be a solvable arc-transitive automorphism group of $ \calM $.
-By Lemmas~\ref{Sylow-metac} and \ref{class-closed}, the group $ G $ satisfies Hypothesis \ref{hypo-0}, so that as described in Theorem~\ref{thm:sfEul-gps}.
+By Lemmas~\ref{Sylow-metac} and \ref{class-closed}, the group $ G $ satisfies Hypothesis \ref{hypo-0}, so by Theorem~\ref{thm:sfEul-gps}, we have\,: where $A$ is abelian, $ B $ is nilpotent and $ A\cap\Z(A{:}B)=1 $.
+We thus only need to present $ K $. \vs